jfcheong/csgo_tournament_tracker/README.md

 <img src="./images/postseries_team_multikills.jpg" width="500" />

 Lastly, we present some statistics around Player performance across each individual map, as well as the combined statistics for all maps.
 In this section, we display information like KDA, ADR and KDA Ratio.
+Users can choose to view the cumulative statistics across series, or by game (map).

 <img src="./images/postseries_team_stats.jpg" width="500" />